Samic8/Samic8.github.io/_posts/2017-03-15-angular-icon-system.markdown

 }
 {% endhighlight %}

 To use this with our icon system we could use inline styling
 {% highlight html %}
 <svg-icon icon-name="apartment" style="font-size: 20px"><svg-icon>
 {% endhighlight %}

-But if we want to do this a little cleaner we could add a `iconSize` binding to our [component](https://docs.angularjs.org/guide/component) and then apply the font-size in a inline style within the component
+If we want to do this a little cleaner we could add a `iconSize` binding to our [component](https://docs.angularjs.org/guide/component) and then apply the font-size in a inline style within the component
 {% highlight html %}
 <svg-icon icon-name="apartment" icon-size="20"><svg-icon>
 {% endhighlight %}